 - Improve medication reconciliation process on admission and discharge

-- Current Position: PGY2 Critical Care Pharmacy Resident at UT Southwestern Medical Center
+- Current Position: Critical Care Clinical Pharmacist at UT Southwestern Medical Center

-- Current Position: PGY2 Psychiatric Pharmacy Resident at Laureate Psychiatric Clinic and Hospital
+- Completed PGY2 Psychiatric Pharmacy Residency at Laureate Psychiatric Clinic and Hospital

 - Current Position: Clinical Pharmacist at CHRISTUS Mother Frances Hospital

-- Current Position: Clinical/Staff Pharmacist at UT Southwestern Medical Center
+- Current Position: Clinical Pharmacist at UT Southwestern Medical Center Center

-- Current Position: Pharmacy Clinical Manager at Methodist Charlton Medical Center
+- Current Position: Pharmacy Clinical Manager and Residency Program Director at Methodist Charlton Medical Center

-- Current Position: Critical Care Overnight Clinical Pharmacist at JPS Health Network
+- Current Position: Critical Care Clinical Pharmacist at JPS Health Network

-- Completed PGY2 Ambulatory Care Pharmacy Resident at JPS Health Network.
+- Current Position: Ambulatory Care Pharmacist at JPS Health Network

-- Current Position: Ambulatory Care Specialist at JPS Health Network
+- Completed PGY2 Ambulatory Care Pharmacy Residency at JPS Health Network

-- Current Position: Internal Medicine Clinical Specialist at JPS Health Network
+- Current Position: Internal Medicine Clinical Pharmacist and Residency Program Director at JPS Health Network

 - Current Position: Senior MSL at Syneos Health in partnership with Janssen Pharmaceuticals, Inc.